CaptainSapphire/PH-s-Blog/_posts/2025-02-07-Data-Science.md

 # Money, Money, Money
 !["Slide 10"](https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/February%202025/slide10.png?raw=true)<br><br>
 Both industries make big money.
 Bonuses, Data Science is based or very concentrated in the state *I* live in: **California**.
 So perhaps keeping both majors or subjects in mind would be good...<br><br>
 To be frank, the salary is what attracted me to Computer Science in the first place.
 Money is 70% of the reason why I'd work, with the other 30% being general life fufillment.
-I've been told over and over again how much *money doesn't make you happy*, and that
+I've been told over and over again how much *money doesn't make you happy*, and to do what makes you happiest.
+I disagree.
+Sacrifies must be made to be successful, and "loving your job" to me is one of them.

 # Cons of Both Industries